web3/web3.js/docs/web3-modules.rst

 **********

 This property does contain the given ``parameters``.
-If you would like to use the automaticly detection if a callback exists then please use the `àrguments`` property for setting the parameters.
+If you would like to use the automaticly detection if a callback exists then please use the ``arguments`` property for setting the parameters.
 This property will be used for validating the given parameters length and for the detection of the callback method.

 =======